devsecops/bootcamp/Week-1/LESSON-1.md

-#Lesson 1: Getting Started with DevSecOps
+#Lesson 1: What is DevSecOps?

 ## Introductions & Goals